 Other Involved Scientists

 Priv.-Doz.
 Dr. med.
 Hans F. Fuchs, Dr. med.
 Dolores Thea Müller, Dr. med.
 Benjamin Babic, Dr. med.
 Rabi Datta, Dr. med.
 Justus Toader, Dr. med.
-Leandra Börner-Valdez, Christian Storms, Alissa Reisewitz, Julia Poggemeier, University Hospital Cologne and Felix Ahn, TH Köln
+Leandra Börner-Valdez, Christian Storms, Alissa Reisewitz, Julia Poggemeier, University Hospital Cologne and Juliane Ahn, TH Köln

 University Hospital Cologne, Department and Polyclinic for General, Visceral, Tumor and Transplant Surgery